1005 N. Marion St.

 So the correct objections for the criminal defense attorney to raise in these situations are as follows:

-After the court listened to the arguments explained in this article outside the presence of the jury, the court changed its ruling.
-The court then told the jury that the court made a mistake because the officer is not allowed to read from a police report when he can’t remember what actually happened.
+The ruling changed after the court listened to the arguments explained in this article outside the jury’s presence.
+The court then told the jury that the officer was not allowed to read from a police report when he couldn’t remember what had happened.